zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Other functions.md

 value: Each value can be of any type.

-**Return value**:
+**Return Value**:

-Returns the `STRUCT<col1:T1, col2:T2, ... >`Type.
-Field names are sequential: col1, col2, …
+Returns the `STRUCT&lt;col1:T1, col2:T2, ... >`Type. field names are sequential: col1, col2, …

-**Example**:
+**The example is as follows**:

 ```
 select struct('a',123,'ture',56.90) from dual;
-Result:
+Results:
 {col1:a, col2:123, col3:ture, col4:56.9}
 ```

 **Note:**

-Add `set odps.sql.type.system.odps2=true;`, opposite the SQL statement that uses this function, and submit it with SQL to use the new data type normally.
+--Set commands supported by MaxCompute SQL and Mapreduce \(new version\)

+-   Once data type such asTinyint、Smallint、 Int、 Float、Varchar or TIMESTAMP BINARY is involved when running an SQL statement, `set odps.sql.type.system.odps2=true;` must be added before the SQL statement.
+The set statement and SQL statement are submitted simultaneously.
+-   Project level: that is, the project level is supported for new type opening.
+The project owner can be set to project as needed, with the following commands:

+    ```
+    set odps.sql.type.system.odps2=true;

+    ```

+    For a detailed description of setproject, see: [other actions](https://help.aliyun.com/document_detail/27834.html#concept_in2_nbd_5db).

 ## NAMED\_STRUCT {#section_ecs_3nb_wdb .section}